tomnz/pilight/README.md

     # Extra deps
     sudo apt-get install python-pyaudio python-numpy pulseaudio alsa-utils

-> Note: These instructions assume you're using a Raspberry Pi with Occidentalis for the most part - omit sudo if your flavor doesn't use it, for example.
-This is all tested working with a 512MB Raspberry Pi device, and Occidentalis v0.2.
+> Note: These instructions assume you're using a Raspberry Pi with Raspbian for the most part - omit sudo if your flavor doesn't use it, for example.

 Download the source to a desired location: